ethereum-optimism/optimism-tutorial/standard-bridge-standard-token/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/optimismPBC.svg?label=optimismPBC&style=social)](https://twitter.com/optimismPBC)

 > :warning: We are currently in the process of upgrading to OVM 2.0, but that
-> is still work in progress (expected to end 11 NOV 2021).
+> is still work in progress.
 This tutorial is
 > already upgraded for OVM 2.0, but parts of it might change during the upgrade
 > process.